Despite there being clear distinctions between the type of risk a property may encounter, there is an ever-changing landscape of threats.

 Securing a property that requires tailored solutions necessitates a standard approach to application, a standard approach to risk but a bespoke approach to security.
 This essentially means is that the mitigation strategy recommended by the relevant security professional must account for all presented risks without compromising other areas of the business, institutions or residence.

 Government applications often require tailored solutions.
 Risk profiles for government buildings are mostly focused on terror threats and threats to an individual.
 As forced entry isn’t normally a concern for these applications, the physical security generally does not necessitate performance standard against Forced Entry: Power Tools.

-Applications within the Laboratories and Pharmaceuticals and Healthcare sectors may require their building to protect against more than external risk.
-Areas that experience handling of hazardous materials or waste, such as biochemical laboratories, will require further independently certified products that can accommodate for optimal thermally regulated spaces (i.e. hermetic doors, airlock filters and vapour barriers).
+Applications within the Laboratories and Pharmaceuticals and Healthcare sectors may require their building to protect against more than external risks.
+Areas that experience handling hazardous materials or waste, such as biochemical laboratories, will require further independently certified products that can accommodate for optimal thermally regulated spaces (i.e. hermetic doors, airlock filters, and vapor barriers).